 How To Become Mindful

 Research shows numerous benefits to meditation: it reduces stress, increases positive emotion, and even treats acute pain.
 Commonly, meditation involves focusing on one’s breathing as a way to anchor one’s attention in the present moment.
 Practitioners are also frequently taught to separate their experiences (breathing, pain, thoughts) from their judgments about them.
 Thus, with respect, for example, to anxiety, one learns to move from the judgment that “anxiety is bad” to the observation that “I’m feeling anxiety.”
-In this way, the unpleasantness of experience often reduces.
+In this way, the unpleasantness of experience often reduces, a first step on the path to true resilience.

 One of the goals of meditation is to quiet the incessant chatter of the mind, which one accomplishes by practicing becoming super-aware—or mindful—of it.
 But becoming mindful has other meanings and other benefits.
 Human beings, as far as we know, are the only creatures endowed with full self-awareness—the ability to apprehend themselves as separate from their environment and from other people—but that self-awareness comes in gradations.
 It’s one thing, for example, to be aware that one is alive, that one exists.
 It’s another to be able to identify the feelings one is feeling.
 And it’s entirely another to know why one is feeling it.